-The first step is to provide information through this website (an online application is available to you) or by calling the Program Director, Marianne Bennett, MSW, LCSW, at S.H.A.R.E.’s office at 201-670-9605.
+The first step is to provide information through this website (an online application is available to you) or by calling the Program Director, Marianne Bennett, MSW, LSW, at S.H.A.R.E.’s office at 201-670-9605.
 An appointment for a tour of one or both residences will be scheduled with her.
 The tour may include the applicant resident and/or his/her family member(s).
 During the tour, the applicant will meet with the Program Director and likely several current S.H.A.R.E. residents.
 If the applicant continues to be interested in pursuing the residency process, the application form needs to be completed at this time and returned to the Program Director, if not already provided online.
 An applicant may also complete an application in order to be placed on the waiting list.
 If there is a vacancy, the admission process proceeds to the next applicant scheduled to have an interview with two S.H.A.R.E. advisory board members of the Residents Committee.
+Prior to an interview the applicant will be asked to provide identification and medical and financial documentation.
 After the interview, the applicant may be considered for residency.
-At that point, the applicant will be asked to provide identification and medical and financial documentation.
 Once received, a decision will be made whether the applicant might fit in as a S.H.A.R.E. resident.
 Once accepted, the applicant will meet with the Program Director to review the required documents and sign the S.H.A.R.E.
 Residency Agreement which needs to include a nearby relative or close friend who has agreed to be their co-signer and emergency contact.
 Once the fees and first month’s rent is paid, a move-in date will be scheduled.

 Are there any house rules?